TrueBlocks/trueblocks-core/src/apps/README.md

 ## Apps

 The `apps` folder contains the primary applications built on the QuickBlocks libraries.
-This includes the decentralized blockchain scrapers `blockScrape`, `blockAcct` and `miniBlocks`; `chifra`, an automated way to create smart contract monitors given an ABI; `ethprice` which pulls US dollar price data from the Internet; `ethslurp` which is a down-and-dirty centralized command line scraper utilizing http://etherscan.io.
-Ethslurp is very fast, but ultimately centralized and incomplete.
+This includes the decentralized blockchain scrapers `blockScrape`; `chifra`, an automated way to create smart contract monitors; `ethprice` which pulls US dollar price data from remote sources; `ethslurp` which is a down-and-dirty centralized command line scraper utilizing http://etherscan.io; and `cacheMan` which helps manage [account monitors](../monitors/README.md).

-- [**blockScrape**](blockScrape): The primary component of the QuickBlocks decentralized blockchain scraper. `blockScrape` runs periodically and retrieves blocks from the node software.
-After processing, this program then stores the blocks locally in a speed-optimized format.

-- [**miniBlocks**](miniBlocks): Compresses the transactional data found in each block removing as much unnecessary data as possible so that later retrieval of the transactions is as quick as possible.

-- [**chifra**](chifra): `chifra` builds parsing libraries for particular sets of blockchain addresses.
-Developers may later link to these libraries to fully parse transactional input and event data.
+The following applications are open source and available at our git hub:

-- [**ethprice**](ethprice): `Ethprice` is a simple utility that pulls price data local to the hard drive for quicker retrieval.
-It is configurable to retrieve its data from any of five price feeds and collate or average the feeds.
+- [**ethprice**](ethprice): A simple utility that pulls price data local from various sources.
+It is configurable to retrieve its data from any of a number of price feeds and collate or average the feeds.
+US Dollar prices can be used in tax reporting and current balance reporting tools.

 - [**ethslurp**](ethslurp): This program pulls data from the http://etherscan.io APIs.
-It can be used in testing to verify that the results from QuickBlocks and the results from EtherScan are consistent.

-Each of these programs is explained further in its own individual README.md files.
+It may be used to verify results from QuickBlocks, checking that they are consistent with EtherScan.
+Ultimately, this tool is incomplete in two ways: (1) it pulls data from a centralized source as opposed to a locally-running node, and (2) it ignores internal smart contract message calls.

-- [**grabABI**](grabABI): This is the basis of the `chafra` application.
-Given an Etheruem address, this tool first grabs the ABI from where ever it can find it (http://etherscan.io, ENS, etc.).
-It then parses the ABI and writes all the C++ necessary to build an Ethereum address monitor. `chafra` uses this tool extensively.
+- [**grabABI**](grabABI): This is the basis of the `chifra` application.
+Given an Etheruem address, this tool first grabs an ABI from one of numerous sources (http://etherscan.io, ENS, etc.).
+It then parses the ABI and automatically writes the C++ source code necessary to build an Ethereum address monitor. `chafra` uses `grabABI` and `makeClass` extensively.

 - [**makeClass**](makeClass): This tool is used by `grabABI` to write the actual C++ code generated during the `chafra` process.
-Many of the source files found in `etherlib` are also generated automatically using this tool.
+Many of the source files found in `etherlib` were  generated automatically using this tool.

 - [**cacheMan**](../../src/monitors/cacheMan): This tool allows one to explore the a monitor's binary cache data file.
 It preforms various checks on the data.
 The tool provides options for truncating the cache and/or merging two caches into one which may be useful in certain circumstances.

+The following tools are not available as open source.
+We intend to sell or license them through our website:

+- [**blockScrape**](blockScrape): The primary component of the QuickBlocks decentralized blockchain scraper. `blockScrape` runs periodically and retrieves blocks from a locally-running Ethereum node.
+After processing, this program stores the blocks locally in a speed-optimized format. **Note:** This application will be delivered through our [website](http://quickblocks.io).

+- [**chifra**](chifra): `chifra` builds parsing libraries for particular sets of blockchain addresses.
+Developers may later link to these libraries to fully parse transactional input and event data from the contract.
+We've called this data `articulated data` elsewhere. **Note:** This application will be delivered through our [website](http://quickblocks.io).